 "Go on, open it."
 She sat on the steps and patted the space beside her and he'd sat and peeled back the silver foil paper to find a soft denim shirt.
 A dress shirt, but not a dress shirt.
 He'd eyed her and she was smiling brighter than the lit up Christmas tree in the living room.

 "It's for church.
 I know you hate those itchy old shirts mama insists you guys wear.
-Collars so tight it looks like you can barely breath!"
+Collars so tight it looks like you can barely breathe!"
 She giggles at this and he grunts.
-What she doesn't know is he can barely breath because she's up there with the choir and she sings and she smiles and it makes him feel things he's never felt before.
+What she doesn't know is he can barely breathe because she's up there with the choir and she sings and she smiles and it makes him feel things he's never felt before.
 He doesn't believe in God, but he would swear on a bible that Beth Greene is an angel when she sings.

 The shirt was soft and the color of her eyes And he knew without even trying it on that it would feel so much better than those other shirts.
 But.

 "What about yer mama?"
-This didn't look like a church going shirt.
+This didn't look like a church-going shirt.
 Beth smiled at him and nodded.